 Withdrawing

-When you can withdraw your KiwiSaver is the same for all members.
+When you can withdraw your KiwiSaver savings is the same for all members.
 Generally, your money is locked away until you’re 65.
 However you may be able to withdraw funds to help buy your first home, if you’re permanently moving overseas, experiencing financial hardship or are seriously ill.

 Summary